adamnfish/DjanJinja2/README.md

 ### Caveats and Limitations

 Jinja2 does not yet support scoped filters and tests; as a result of this, the contents of bundles specified in `DJANJINJA_BUNDLES` will be loaded into the global environment.
 It is important to make sure that definitions in your bundle do not override those in another bundle.
 This is especially important with threaded web applications, as multiple bundles overriding one another could cause unpredictable behavior in the templates.

 ### Included Bundles

-DjanJinja provides three bundles already which either replace Django counterparts or add some useful functionality to your Jinja2 templates:
+DjanJinja provides four bundles already which either replace Django counterparts or add some useful functionality to your Jinja2 templates:

 * `djanjinja.cache`: Loading this bundle will add a global `cache` object to the